bgoonz/INTERVIEW-PREP-COMPLETE/Practice/spotify/Spotify-Interview-master/spotify-calendar/CalendarFrontEnd/README.md

 In the WebStorm menu `Run` select `Edit Configurations...`.
 Then click `+` and select `JavaScript Debug`.
 Paste `http://localhost:3000` into the URL field and save the configuration.

-> Note: the URL may be different if you've made adjustments via the [HOST or PORT environment variables](#advanced-configuration).
+> Note: the URL may be different if you’ve made adjustments via the [HOST or PORT environment variables](#advanced-configuration).

 Start your app by running `npm start`, then press `^D` on macOS or `F9` on Windows and Linux or click the green debug icon to start debugging in WebStorm.